xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (dkulp)  Optional support to use VideoToolbox API's on OSX to use
+   -- enh (dkulp)  Point Queen Mary for OSX to digitally signed versions for Catalina -- enh (dkulp)  Optional support to use VideoToolbox API's on OSX to use
                    hardware video decoders for Video effect.
 Can be enabled/disabled on the Settings menu